Sam Marx: Cameo appearance with his sons

 Marx made a cameo appearance in his four sons' film Monkey Business (1931), sitting on top of luggage behind the brothers on the pier as they wave to the First Officer, having slipped off the ship without being arrested as stowaways.
 (In some interviews, this scene has been mistakenly attributed to A Night at the Opera.)

 Death

-Marx died in Hollywood, California, on May 10, 1933, from complications due to kidney failure. at age of 73.
+Marx died in Hollywood, California, on May 10, 1933, from complications due to kidney failure, aged 73.